- What is an Accessible Media Producer (AMP)?

 How do I register as an Accessible Media Producer?

-- Just go to the AMP Registration page at the NIMAC web site: Register as an AMP and fill out the form.
-This will create a pending registration in the NIMAC system for you.
+- Just contact the NIMAC and we will send you the link to the registration page.
+Once you fill out the online registration, this will create a pending registration in the NIMAC system for you.

 - When you submit the online registration form, a Limitation of Use Agreement (LUA) will automatically be emailed to the address entered on the form.
 (The LUA also may be downloaded directly from NIMAC web site at: NIMAC Limitation of Use Agreement.)
 Sign the agreement and mail a hard copy to NIMAC: